 What Happens When You Die?

-At the moment the earth body stops functioning, the person ceases to have body experiences.
-The person has not changed.
-The person’s experiences are different.
-The transition is always painless.
+When the body dies, body experiences stop.
+The person hasn’t changed.
+Leaving the body behind is always painless.
 Those who have made the transition all remark how easy the transition is.

-When your body dies, you will have any one or more of these experiences:
+When your body dies, you will have any one or more of afterlife these experiences:

 Those Who Experience a Catastrophic Death Have No Pain